Configuring Bacularis#

 but they are less secure.

-SUDO setting#
+SUDO settings#

-policies for bconsole
+security policies for bconsole

-and Bacula JSON tools.
-Inside the wizard you will be
+and for the Bacula JSON tools.
+Inside the

-fields.
-You can find it under Get sudo configuration links on the wizard
+typed in the wizard fields.
+You can find it after clicking the Get sudo

-configuration for the Apache web server on CentOS/RHEL
+configuration for the Apache web

 Defaults:apache !requiretty